 Students who are pursuing a graduate program at another institution and wish to take courses at Spalding University are visiting students.
-They must submit a letter from the graduate dean of the home institution indicating that the student is in good standing and has approval to take the specified course(s) for transfer.
+They must submit a letter from the registrar of the home institution indicating that the student is in good standing and has approval to take the specified course(s) for transfer.
 Visiting students need not submit transcripts or any other credentials and are not reviewed by the Graduate Committee.
 They are liable for all fees and tuition costs.

 Workshop students are students who have not been officially admitted to graduate study but may take certain designated workshops for graduate credit.
 They must submit a workshop application, submit an official transcript of their highest degree, and pay all applicable fees.
 Application for a workshop is not to be considered application for admission to a graduate program.
 These students are not reviewed by the Graduate Committee.